Dietrich-L/SBC65/SBC65 V0/README.txt

 OUT	= $5000		;8-BIT LATCH
 VIA	= $6000		;6522 VIA
 EPROM	= $F800		;2716	2 KBYTE EPROM
+EPROM	= $F000		;2732	4 KBYTE EPROM

 Software List
 ---------------------
 Name		Version
-SBC65		1.1	System ROM
+SBC65		1.1	System ROM 2kByte version
+SBC4K		1.1	System ROM 4kByte version
 BLINKY		1.1	blinking LED for testing
-CPUTYPE		1.0	identify 6502 type (NMOS or CMOS) AT28UTIL	1.0	Tool to read and write an AT28c!6 EEPROM
+CPUTYPE		1.0	identify 6502 type (NMOS or CMOS) AT28UTIL	1.0	Tool to read and write an AT28c16 EEPROM ERA24C32	1.0	Erase I2C AT24C32 EEPROM

 All software is supplied as assembler files to be assembled with the CPM-65 assembler.
 In case you wish to use a different assembler, the syntax has to be adapted accordingly.